uahmad417/python_resource_monitor/README.md

 pip install psutil
 ```

-Currently the module only works in Windows systems
+Currently the tool only works in Windows systems, and requires python3 to work properly.

 # Usage